Vara-Lab/Base-Smart-Contract/README.md

 [![Open in Gitpod](https://img.shields.io/badge/Open_in-Gitpod-white?logo=gitpod)]( https://gitpod.io/new/#https://github.com/Vara-Lab/Base-Smart-Contract.git)

-# Base contract
+# Base smart contract

-Base contract for [Vara Network](https://vara.network/) using Sails.
+Base smart contract for [Vara Network](https://vara.network/) using Sails.

 ## ⚙️ Settings

-### Rust: You need to have rust 1.89 or newer to be able to compile your contract:
+### Rust: You need to have rust 1.88 to be able to compile your contract:

 > Note: GitPod will automatically execute these commands.